realooffyy/BingoPlusModule/README.md

 # BingoPlus Module

-BingoPlus is a module with features related to the Hypixel SkyBlock Bingo gamemode.
+BingoPlus is a ChatTriggers module with features related to the Hypixel SkyBlock Bingo gamemode.

 ## How to install
 **Ensure that [ChatTriggers](https://www.chattriggers.com/) 2.2.0 or higher is installed!**